tebogocindi/wede5020-part-2/README.md

 28 May 2026
-this is the day i check everything before submitting to ensure my work is in order to do and i can be able to submit knowing all my work is in order.
+this is the day i check everything before submitting to ensure my work is in order to do and i can be able to submit knowing all my work is in order. reading through the poe part 2 i saw it said we should identify key breakpoint for the users so i did that as well.